ogie15/ATTUNE-DEPLOY-ASP.NET-CORE-HOST-NGINX-AWS/Deploy-ASP.NET~Core-Ubuntu~Host-Nginx-AWS.md

 ## Region to Deploy Ubuntu and install NGINX and DotNet Core

-First the AWSPowerShell module is imported to the current session.
+First, the AWSPowerShell module is imported to the current session.

 Then the values below are set: